 - We know our children.

-- We aim to give the girls and boys at Barfield an excellent grounding in core academic areas; their ‘ABCs’ and ‘123s’ and important life skills.
+- We aim to give the girls and boys at Barfield an excellent grounding in academic, creative, musical and sporting subjects and important life skills.
+It is expected that each child will achieve his or her best possible entrance exam grades to allow entry into Senior School.

-- We endeavour to keep the children happily challenged in their work, so that they are nurtured at the maximum pace.
+- We endeavour for the children to be happily challenged in their work, so that they are nurtured at maximum pace.

-- We will complement this with a broad and stimulating curriculum that marries innovative practice with the best traditional teaching methods.
+- We will achieve this with a broad and stimulating curriculum that marries innovative practice with the best traditional teaching methods, inside and outside the classroom.

-- The curriculum at Barfield will reflect education for a real modern world, with family and community values in a sustainable world at its very heart.
+- The curriculum at Barfield will reflect education with family, community and socially responsible values for a sustainable world at its very heart.

 Code of Conduct